PetarSimonovic/gloworm/README.md

 Slow Worm is an in-browser tool that uses the Web Serial API to connect and code MicroPython boards.

+It's a work in progress and the Web Serial API itself is an exprimental feature that isn't compatible with all browsers.

+Chrome offers full support.

 ## Installation

 ```bash